 Speelland is another great attraction to visit when you are in Holland.
 It is linked with Beekse Bergen Safari Park and again, if you are staying at Beekse Bergen on holiday, passess are free and you will have unlimited use.
 If the sun is shining, bring a picnic, kick back and relax.
 With a clean beach and cooling lake, you really could be anywhere.
 This entertainment park is perfect for small children with parks galore.
 There is also a go cart track, jeeps to ride, bouncy castles, small boats and for the bigger kids pedalos and water slides.
 You can also get the boat from the Beekse Bergen Parc across to Speelland which is fun.

-These attractions were suggested to us by Little Clogs Holidays when we were invited to go to Holland with them.
+These attractions were suggested to us by Little Clogs Holidays when we were invited to go to Holland with kids on our family holiday.
 They also suggested a few other places which we were unable to go to but they can highly recommend and they are highlighted on the map at the top.
 These are the Hansel and Gretel Pancake House which looks amazing, and the Miffy Museum, called the Nijntje Museum in Holland.

-We stayed at Beekse Bergen and all of these trips are doable from there, although some further than others so do remember to build in travel time.
+We stayed at Beekse Bergen which was a perfect place to stay with the family.
+All of these trips are doable from there, although some further than others so do remember to build in travel time.
 Little Clogs Holidays are a trusted resource and highly knowledgeable on the area so do ask them as many questions as you like when booking a holiday through them.

-If you are interested in staying close to these attractions, then why not take a look at my review of Beekse Bergen HERE or you could look into some other amazing child friendly stays in Holland, all of which are perfect for young children and don’t forget if you are driving in Holland, the rules are different to the UK.
+If you are interested in staying close to these attractions with your family, then why not take a look at my review of Beekse Bergen HERE or you could look into some other amazing child friendly stays in Holland, all of which are perfect for young children and don’t forget if you are driving in Holland, the rules are different to the UK.

 GO ON, PIN IT